cavo789/blog/blog/2024/12/26/dagger-python/index.md

 As said above, we need to create some stuff to *daggerize* our application.

-To do this, we have to run `dagger init` and since we're using a Docker image, the command to start is: `docker run -it --user root -v /var/run/docker.sock:/var/run/docker.sock -v .:/app/src -w /app/src dagger_daemon dagger init --sdk=python --source=./.pipeline`
+To do this, we have to run the `dagger init` command and since we're using a Docker image where `dagger` is the entry point, the command to start is: `docker run -it --rm -v /var/run/docker.sock:/var/run/docker.sock -v .:/app/src dagger_daemon init --sdk=python --source=./.pipeline`

 :::info Let's understand this long command line:
 * by using `-it` we will interact (if needed) with the container and we'll allocate a TTY terminal i.e. get the output of running command just like if we've started it on our machine,
 * you've to share your local `/var/run/docker.sock` with the container because Dagger will use Docker-in-Docker (aka `dind`) and for this reason, the container should be able to interact with your instance of Docker (`-v /var/run/docker.sock:/var/run/docker.sock`) and
-* you've to mount your local current folder with the container (`-v .:/app/src`) and make that folder the working directory in the container (`-w /app/src`).
+* you've to mount your local current folder with the container (`-v .:/app/src`).
 * `dagger_daemon` is the name of our image
-* `dagger init --sdk=python --source=./.pipeline` is the command to start
+* `init --sdk=python --source=./.pipeline` is the Dagger command to start
 :::

 It'll take around two minutes to download and initialise Dagger (for the first time).
 By looking at your file system, you'll see, oh, the owner is `root` and not you.